-Provide \$200,000 in funding to support the implementation of the Connecticut Coordinated School Health Leadership Project (CSHLP) in 12-15 selected school districts to address tobacco prevention and cessation efforts.
-The CSHLP is designed to build the capacity of school district to address the health and educational disparities within their communities.
-Over a four-year period, selected districts will participate in a variety of capacity building activities focused on leadership and infrastructure development needed to sustain effective programs that address the physical and mental health needs of all students.
+Provide \$200,000 in funding to support the implementation of the Connecticut Coordinated School Health Leadership Project (CSHLP) in 12 selected school districts to address tobacco prevention and cessation efforts.
+The CSHLP is a federally-funded project designed to build the capacity of school district to address the health and educational disparities within their communities.
+Over a four-year period, selected districts (based on high need regarding both health and academic disparities) will participate in a variety of capacity building activities focused on leadership and infrastructure development needed to sustain effective programs that address the physical and mental health needs of all students.
 Each district participating in the CSHLP is required to develop an action plan and have an established CSH team to drive the activities and policies regarding Physical Activity, Nutrition and Tobacco Use Prevention.
+SDE is currently in the process of selecting 12 high need districts to participate in the CSHLP.

-During year two of this project, the \$200,000 will be distributed among these school districts to implement a strong tobacco prevention and intervention program within their school districts.
-The funds should be used to support policy development on tobacco prevention, educational programs focused on preventing tobacco use and cessation programs for students engaging in tobacco use.
+To help these districts move beyond planning and allow them to implement actual services and programs to address tobacco prevention and intervention within their school districts, the Tobacco and Health Trust Fund Board recommends disbursement of \$200,000 in trust funds among these twelve school districts.
+The funds should be used to implement educational programs focused on preventing tobacco use and cessation programs for students engaging in tobacco use.
 These CSHLP teams will be encouraged to partner with or develop after-school efforts regarding tobacco prevention.